-See (instructions HYPERLINK) for full details of proposal requirements.
-Briefly, the proposal should contain an overview of current activities, outline and details of the planned MS research collaboration, list of collaborators, long-term goals, and relevance to the Society’s research priorities
+See instructions below for full details of proposal requirements.
+Briefly, the proposal should contain an overview of current activities, outline and details of the planned MS research collaboration, list of collaborators, long-term goals, and relevance to the Society’s Pathways to Cures Roadmap

 .
 The MS research collaborators should be at the same institution or in near geographic proximity, and application requires letter(s) of support and CV from one or more members of the MS group with whom candidate proposes to collaborate.

 To submit a proposal, investigators must first register with our online portal (https://nmss.fluxx.io